Teen missing for weeks found dead in vacant home’s chimney

-PORT CLINTON, Ohio (AP) — A three-week-long search for a missing Ohio teenager who was last seen walking to school ended after authorities announced Tuesday they found his body trapped inside the chimney of a vacant house near his home.
+TOLEDO, Ohio (AP) — A three-week-long search for a missing Ohio teenager who was last seen walking to school ended after authorities announced Tuesday they found his body trapped inside the chimney of a vacant house near his home.

 Authorities said 14-year-old Harley Dilly’s death is currently being considered an accident and they have found no signs of foul play.
 It appears Dilly had climbed an antenna, got onto the roof of the house across the street from where he lived and then went down its chimney, Port Clinton Police Chief Robert Hickman said.